Guderian2nd/TrueHistoryAI/AI Rules.md

 AcceptQuest is VeryLow

-SetHappinessGoal is VeryHigh
+HappinessGoal is HVeryHigh

-SetHappinessGoal is High
+HappinessGoal is HHigh

-SetHappinessGoal is Medium
+HappinessGoal is HMedium

-SetHappinessGoal is Low
+HappinessGoal is HLow

-SetHappinessGoal is VeryLow
+HappinessGoal is HVeryLow

 SetEconInvesttoDouble is VeryHigh